Streampunk/arachnid/README.md

 Streampunk Media's draft specification of HTTP(S)-based transport of NMOS grains and flows over the world-wide-web.
 This specification is a prototype and is not yet complete.
 It is being developed in parallel with a Node.js implementation as `spm-http-in` and `spm-http-out` nodes in [node-red-contrib-dynamorse-http-io](/Streampunk/node-red-contrib-dynamorse-http-io).
 The primary benefit of this approach is that, with appropriate TCP window size/scale settings, streams will scale to fill available network pipes with standard operating system kernels and cloud platforms.
 This allows a user a runtime choice to trade a few grains of latency for more reliability, better bandwidth utilisation, back pressure, security and de facto internet-backed routing (no need for STUN/TURN/ICE).
 Grains may also be sub-divided into fragments, providing the ability to benefit from this approach and maintain lower latency with larger grain sizes.

-The aim of the specification is to efficiently transport NMOS grains, which are PTP time stamped video frames, chunks of audio samples or data/event media data, using parallel and overlapped HTTP requests.
+The aim of the specification is to efficiently transport JT-NM _grains_, - PTP time stamped video frames, chunks of audio samples or data/event media data - using parallel and overlapped HTTP requests.
 The specification supports push and pull modes, with a choice of unsecure HTTP or secure HTTPS protocols.
 The headers are common to both methods.
 Transport takes place as fast as the network can carry the underlying packets and may be faster than real time.
 Receivers can pace their requests and senders may slow down the speed of their response to real time or slower.
 In this way, back pressure can be applied between processing endpoints.

 As a consequence of this approach, grains of a media stream do not necessarily travel in the order that they are presented and the packets on the wire will be an interleaved mix of different grains from the same flow.
 Clients may need to have a small buffer to re-order up to a few frames or fragments.
 This approach relies on a strong identity and timing model, as described in the JT-NM reference architecture.
 This is a different approach from a linear signal but an approach that scales well in IT networks.